PRTG Manual: Setting up Notifications Based on Sensor Limits: Example

 Before creating your actual notifications, you first have to define how those notifications are delivered to your email account, mobile phone, or pager.
 To do so, select Setup | System Administration | Notification Delivery from the PRTG main menu bar.
 Specify the mechanism of SMTP delivery, sender email and name, as well as the HELO ident.
 For SMS delivery, select your service provider and provide the corresponding credentials.

 You can find details about notification delivery in section System Administration—Notification Delivery.

 This only applies to PRTG on premises instances, not to PRTG hosted by Paessler.

-Create notification contacts to define where you want receive notifications.
+Create notification contacts to define where you want to receive notifications.
 Recipients can be email addresses, phone numbers (PRTG on premises only), or push devices (Android or iOS devices with the corresponding PRTG smartphone app).
-You can define as many recipients for each user account in your PRTG installation as you want.
+You can define as many recipients as you want for each user account in your PRTG installation.
 By default, the recipient "Primary Email Address" is available—this is the email address you provide in your account settings.
 This is sufficient for a first setup of notifications.
 Later on, when you see how it works, you can define more contacts.
-When you add a notification to a device, you just have to select a user or user group as recipient then and PRTG uses the according contacts you define here.
+When you add a notification to a device, you just have to select a user or user group as recipient and PRTG uses the according contacts you define here.

 For details, see section Account Settings—Notification Contacts.